Shadow Labyrinth: Marketing and release

-During the development of Shadow Labyrinth, an episode of the animated anthology television series Secret Level was created to serve as a prequel to the game and help promote it.
+During the development of Shadow Labyrinth, an episode of the animated anthology television series Secret Level was created to serve as a prequel and to promote the game.
 The episode, titled "Circle", follows a "Swordsman" as he explores a wasteland while accompanied by "Puck", the latter of whom eventually fuses with the former to become a monstrous version of Pac-Man.
 The swordsman in the episode is referred to officially as "Swordsman No. 7", while the player character in Shadow Labyrinth is referred to as "Swordsman No. 8".
-During development of that episode, series creator Tim Miller was shown a sneak peek of the game and commented on its differences from a traditional Pac-Man game.
+During development of the episode, series creator Tim Miller was shown a sneak peek of the game and commented on its differences from a traditional Pac-Man game.

-The game was formally revealed at The Game Awards 2024, and its release date was revealed during a Nintendo Direct in March 2025.
-It was released on July 18, 2025 for PlayStation 5, Xbox Series X/S, Nintendo Switch, Nintendo Switch 2, and PC via Steam.
+The game was formally revealed at The Game Awards 2024, and its release date was revealed during a March 2025 Nintendo Direct.
+It was released on July 18, 2025, for PlayStation 5, Xbox Series X/S, Nintendo Switch, Nintendo Switch 2, and PC via Steam.
 The game is part of the 45th anniversary celebration of the original Pac-Man game.
-The game's producer Seigo Aizawa commented that the theme of the 45th anniversary celebration was "making an impact", and stated that releasing a game like Shadow Labyrinth that was the "antithesis" to previous games in the series was their way to following that theme.
+The game's producer Seigo Aizawa commented that the theme of the 45th anniversary celebration was "making an impact", and stated that releasing a game like Shadow Labyrinth that was the "antithesis" to previous games in the series was their way of following that theme.
 The game is also not planned to have any post-launch downloadable content, with Aizawa stating that the game will be "completed in one package".

 Reception

+Critics generally praised the game's visual style and its unconventional reinterpretation of the Pac-Man franchise, highlighting its atmospheric environments and experimental mechanics.
+However, reviews were mixed regarding its combat pacing, checkpoint placement, and difficulty balance, with some critics finding the experience uneven despite its creative ambition.

-The PlayStation 5, Xbox Series X, PC, Nintendo Switch, and Nintendo Switch 2 versions of Shadow Labyrinth all received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+The PlayStation 5, Xbox Series X, PC, Nintendo Switch, and Nintendo Switch 2 versions of Shadow Labyrinth received "mixed or average" reviews, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 39% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

 IGN awarded the game a 5/10, criticizing its checkpoint and combat systems.
-In a more positive review from Shacknews, praise was given to the game's visual style and overall concept's creativity, rating it 8/10.
+Shacknews gave the game an 8/10, praising its visual style and the creativity of its concept.